seifmegahed/daftar/README.md

 So Vercel, Netlify, or any other serverless hosting provider is not recommended.

 That being said, I have hosted a demo version of this app on Vercel.
-It is fully functional, but the file uploading and downloading features are faked.
+It is fully functional, but the file upload and download features are faked.

 To use the demo version, you can contact me via email.